avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 However, compared cholera outbreaks/epidemics caused by 7PET, outbreaks of L3b/L9 and other non-epidemic *V. cholerae* lineages are far smaller and in general cause relatively milder diarrhoeal illness (`Glenn Morris 1990`_, `Glenn Morris 2003`_).
-In contrast, the cholera epidemic in Yemen that began in 2016 (and is still continuing) has included approximately million suspected cholera cases and appproximately 4000 deaths from 2016-2020 (`WHO 2020`_).
+In contrast, the cholera epidemic in Yemen that began in 2016 (and is still continuing) has included approximately million suspected cholera cases and appproximately 4000 deaths from 2016-2020 (`WHO 2020`_; Figure 12).

 .. _Glenn Morris 1990: https://pubmed.ncbi.nlm.nih.gov/2286218/